All Episodes

 That's where President Obama was.

-They had a press conference.
+He held a press conference.

 It was originally to talk about his 2015 budget proposal.

-Well answers itself.
+Well, answers itself.

-He spoke about the Russia-Ukraine situation, and uh a reporter asked him during the Q ⁇ A, do you have any response to President Putin's press conference morning?
+He spoke about the Russia-Ukraine situation, and a reporter asked him during the Q ⁇ A, do you have any response to President Putin's press conference morning?

-I actually Think that this has not been a sign of of strength, but uh rather is a reflection that countries near Russia have deep concerns and suspicions about this kind of meddling, and if anything, it will push many countries further away from Russia.
+The way that some of this has been reported, that the suggestion somehow that the Russian actions have been clever strategically, I actually think that this has not been a sign of strength, but rather is a reflection that countries near Russia have deep concerns and suspicions about this kind of meddling.

 I swear.

-We don't like it.
+He don't like it.

-I think Putin cares about that.
+You think Putin cares about that?

 He knows full well what he's doing here.